 And, last but not least … If you’re coming here because you want to know what the new payroll tax deferral under the president’s executive orders requires you to do, here’s the short answer.
-The 2020 payroll tax deferral only applies to the Social Security portion of payroll taxes.
-So if you defer Social Security tax collection, you must continue withholding Medicare and income tax.
+The 2020 payroll tax deferral only applied to the Social Security portion of payroll taxes.
+So if you deferred Social Security tax collection, you should have continued withholding Medicare and income tax.

 So, the next time someone asks you, Is payroll tax the same as income tax?, you can dazzle them with the key differences between the two.